Nicholas Ingram: Controversy

-Attempt on seeking clemency
+Attempts to seeking clemency

 Ingram's case had been taken up by the British media, prompting a flood of pleas for clemency – including one from the Archbishop of Canterbury – to Georgia's governor at the time, Zell Miller.
 Ingram's mother, Ann, and other relatives solicited and received statements appealing for clemency from 53 members of Parliament, the Archbishop of Canterbury, the president of the European Parliament and a number of human-rights groups.
 Mrs Ingram appealed for the intervention of Prime Minister John Major in a letter she delivered to him while he was visiting Washington.
 In a handwritten response, the Prime Minister replied: "I found your letter very moving and I can imagine the profound distress you must be feeling.
 But I have concluded, with deepest regret, that there are no proper grounds for the British Government to intervene with the State of Georgia."